The Galapagos has a unique, but fragile ecosystem

 The Galapagos Islands were probably discovered by the Incas, perhaps as far back as 1400.
 Officially, the date is set at 1535 during the height of the Spanish march through South America.

 The name comes from the original designation "Insulae de los Galopegos" (Islands of the Tortoises).
 Another name was used unofficially: Las Islas Encantadas (The Enchanted Islands).
-Note that the namers didn't mean that in a positive way—a group of renegade sailors thought the islands bewitched, as they are stark looking and the strange, swirling currents seemed to take control of their boats, making it impossible for them to land.
+Note that the namers didn't mean that in a positive way—a group of renegade sailors thought the islands bewitched, as they are stark looking, plus the strange, swirling currents seemed to take control of their boats, making it impossible for them to land.

-The first human assault on the Galapagos ecosystem likely began with British Buccaneers chasing Spanish treasure ships leaving South American.
+The first human assault on the Galapagos ecosystem likely began with British Buccaneers chasing Spanish treasure ships leaving South America.
 The position of the islands made them a natural hiding place, and, as it turned out, the islands had probably the world's biggest stock of sailor friendly meat: just stick 500 or more tortoises in your hold and slaughter one when you need fresh meat.
-Since the tortoise had adapted to survive without food and water for long periods of time, they were the perfect meat for long expeditions.
+Since the tortoise had adapted to survive without food and water for long periods of time, they were the perfect food source for long expeditions.